kriszyp/xstyle/README.md

 We could then style a class by mixing in our new definition.
 We do this simply by including the using the definition as a property in our rule.
-If we want to simply mix in the properties as defined in the base class, we set the value to "default":
+If we want to simply mix in the properties as defined in the base definition, we set the value to "default":

 	.my-class {
 		absolutely: default;